-Nature of the Aquifer/s
+Nature of the aquifer/s

-- geology/stratigraphy such as alluvium, volcanic, metamorphic; - · aquifer type such as confined, unconfined; and - depth to and thickness of the aguifers.
+• geology/stratigraphy - such as alluvium, volcanic, metamorphic;

+- aquifer type such as confined, unconfined; and - depth to and thickness of the aquifers.

-Hydrology of the Aquifer/s
+Hydrology of the aquifer/s

-- depth to water level and seasonal changes in levels;

-- groundwater flow directions (defined from water level contours);

-- interaction with surface water;

-- possible sources of recharge; and
+- depth to water level and seasonal changes in levels; - groundwater flow directions (defined from water level contours); - interaction with surface water; - possible sources of recharge; - vulnerability to pollution; and - predicted hydrogeological function of the post-mining void.

-- vulnerability to pollution.